Management Commands

 Draft posts are exported with

-in the frontmatterCategories and tags are preserved as arrays in the frontmatter
+draft: truein the frontmatterCategories and tags are preserved as arrays in the frontmatter

 Parent/child page relationships are maintained through directory structure and frontmatter